michaelcontento/bono/README.md

 * All [CoRa Games][] games - [Full listing of all games][cr-1]
 * Drag-Math: Multiplication on [Google Play][dm-1], [Amazon][dm-2]

+## Tests

+All tests are stored in `tests/` and can be executed with:

+    $ make tests

+But there are other make targets that are quite usefull:

+* __lint__: run [pep8][] for all python files
+* __imports__: update the master import file `bono.monkey`
+* __dependencies__: install all required python dependencies
+* __clean__: remove all build artefacts and other temporary stuff

+## Contribute

+1. Fork this project
+1. Make your changes (new features, bufixes, examples, ...)
+1. Write tests for it
+1. Be sure that _all tests_ are still green
+1. Send me a pull request

+Too complicated?
+You just wanna mess around for yourself?
+Thats fine!
+Just skip everything after step two :)

 ## License

     Copyright 2009-2013 Michael Contento <michaelcontento@gmail.com>